Radii in the $sd$ shell and the $s_{1/2}$ "halo" orbit: A game changer: Conclusion: The game changer

+The halo orbits are the essential ingredient in halo nuclei \cite{Tanihata-halos}.
+What we are finding is that they have a pervasive influence throughout.
+Their description will most likely require non-local potentials~\cite{perey-buck,Rawitscher-nonlocal}.
+At present only relativistic mean-field calculations seem capable of reproducing the slope increase in isotope shifts (as in Ref.~\cite{expCaK1} using the DD-ME2 interaction\cite{rhfDD_ME2}).

+The shell-model theory is conducted under the tacit assumption that harmonic oscillator wave functions approximate well enough the single-particle behaviour, which is tenable for conventional Hartree-Fock or Woods-Saxon calculations, but not for halo orbits.
+This may explain why some USD matrix elements are impossible to reproduce using perturbation theory on realistic ones calculated with oscillator orbits, in particular for the $JT=20$ state~\cite{mdz} or the coefficient of the $\Gamma_5^{(2)}$ term in Eq. \eqref{Mono3}.

+Which brings us to the game changer: The fundamental problems of saturation and shell formation may not be due to limitations of the potentials but to limitations of the calculations that fail to produce the halo orbits.
+To fix ideas: Why in our N3LO matrix elements do we use a cut-off $\lambda=2\text{fm}^{-1}$ and not $\lambda=4\text{fm}^{-1}$?
+Because then the calculations would become very hard.
+A problem that is ignored, but not solved with existing, Brueckner or $\vlk$, approaches.

-But then: where are the halo orbits in all this?
-Could it not be that EI closures are not associated to selfbinding of the orbits of largest $j$ in a major oscillator shell---due to three-body forces---but to unbinding of the halo orbits above them?
+Therefore, could it not be that the observed magic closures are not associated to self-binding of the orbits of largest $j$ in a major oscillator shell---due to three-body forces---but, instead, to unbinding of the ``halo'' orbits above them?
 It sounds improbable, but as Sherlock Holmes put it {\em Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.}